 Eligibility

-- Bachelor’s degree done in the last six years
+Bachelor’s degree completed in the last six years

 Stipend amount